Perspective | The U.S. shows all the signs of a country spiraling toward political violence

 Partisans who would never commit violence themselves are transforming from bystanders to apologists, making excuses for the “excesses” of their side while pointing fingers across the aisle.
 Particularly striking have been the inflammatory statements of Republican politicians, given the influence leaders’ words carry.
 Of course, they are simply mimicking President Trump, who is most responsible for setting the kindling aflame.

-Political violence tends to recur in countries where it has happened before.
+Political violence tends to strike in countries where it has happened before.
 It feeds on discrimination, social segregation and inequality — which provide reasons for grievance while making it hard for divided populations to understand each other.
 Polarization exacerbates these conditions while blocking societies from solving their problems.

 All the ingredients are here: America’s political violence traces back to our Civil War, the causes of which were never really resolved.
 The Union won the war, but the Confederates prevailed in the peace.
 Attempting to undo nearly a century of segregation and discrimination with civil rights legislation in the mid-1960s ushered in the next national outbreak of violence.
 The wound of racism deepens America’s deep inequality and our political polarization.